prototypefund/reproducible-website/_events/berlin2016/reproduciblebuildsdefinitionII.md

 The reproducibility of artifacts is verified by bit-by-bit comparison.
 This is usually achieved using checksums (better: strong/cryptographically secure hash functions such as implemented in sha256sum; thanks, added.
 I don't want to specifically mention an algorithm, though).

-TODO Hyperlink me to other parts of the website!1!!

 #### Notes

 We've looked at the GNU discussion on the r-b@ list; we think our definition is